 Like adult insurance, the younger your child is, the lower the monthly premium will be.
 For example, both Mutual of Omaha and Globe Life offer children’s policies.
 For $30,000 worth of permanent coverage, you’ll pay around $13 per month (with either insurer) for a five-year-old child and around $18 per month for a 15-year-old.
 Permanent whole life policies for children also build a cash value that can be accessed during your child’s life.

 If you purchase a term rider for your child as an add-on to your own policy, check that the rider has a conversion feature—in other words, make sure your child’s insurance coverage can be converted to a permanent policy once they’re an adult, without proof of insurability.

-We sourced quotes and eligibility criteria from over a dozen life insurance companies using insurer websites, online brokers, and quote comparison websites.
-Term life rates were collected for females (5’8” 130 lbs.) and males (6'0” 170 lbs.) who were non-smokers, taking no medication, had no history of family health issues, and lived in the 90666 zip code.
+We sourced quotes and eligibility criteria from more than a dozen life insurance companies using insurer websites, online brokers, and quote comparison websites.
+Term life rates were collected for females (5'8", 130 pounfd) and males (6'0", 170 pounds) who were nonsmokers, taking no medication, had no history of family health issues, and lived in the 90666 zip code.

 Preferred plus, preferred, regular, and preferred smoker rates were collected to compare rates based on different health profiles.
 Children’s life insurance rates do not rely on health questions; rates were taken directly from the life insurer’s own website pricing tables or quotes.
 The number of insurers used in “average” calculations varied depending on product availability.